As parents, we all have far too much to do.

 There is a distinct sense of mindfulness when we are truly in the moment with our children, and our families. ⠀ There will always be plenty of time to move forward personally whether it be within your career or personal life, but how much time is there really for a mindful connection with your children while they’re still young and seeking time spent with you?!

-There will be many opportunity’s as your children grow up for them to explore and get outside of their comfort zones.
+There will be many opportunities as your children grow up for them to explore and get outside of their comfort zones.
 To fill up your days until your cups our overflowing and to complete your to-do lists with highlighted points and exclamation points!

 As parents we are always putting an imprint of love and connection into our children’s hearts and minds when we consciously choose to slow down, unknowingly we are creating space to talk, to laugh, to play and to just be.

-By the time we are parents we are already so used to being busy.
-We tend to be goal driven, career minded and all about ‘self’ as we start out on our parenting journey, we have already lost the capacity to deeply relax, we rarely say ‘no.’
+By the time we are parents, we are already so used to being busy.
+We tend to be goal-driven, career-minded and all about ‘self’ as we start out on our parenting journey, we have already lost the capacity to deeply relax, we rarely say ‘no.’

 When we are able to access that part of ourselves that can ‘switch off,’ we are also teaching our children too that it’s ok to slow down too.
 That it’s ok to be mindful of quiet time and reconnection.
-That it’s ok to be bored and to not have to be ‘doing’ things all the time!!
+That it’s ok to be bored and do not have to be ‘doing’ things all the time!!